-- •San Pedro Springs Park (D1)

-- •Pittman-Sullivan Park (D2)
+- •San Pedro Springs Park (D1) - •Pittman-Sullivan Park (D2)

 - •Harlandale Park (D3)

 - •Pearsall Park (D4)

 - •Palm Heights Park (D5)

 - •Cuellar Park (D6)

 - •Woodlawn Lake Park (D7)

 - •Friedrich Park (D8)

 - •Walker Ranch Park (D9)

 - •Lady Bird Johnson Park (D10)

-Mr. De La Cruz stated that in order to make customer service more convenient, 3-1-1 and He noted that they were user friendly, had social media and park applications were created. gamification elements, more service request categories, park navigation tools, information on park events.
+Mr. De La Cruz stated that in order to make customer service more convenient, 3-1-1 and park applications were created.
+He noted that they were user friendly, had social media and service request categories, park navigation tools, gamification elements. more information on park events.
 He noted that the 3-1-1 Application would go live in July 2017 and the Parks Application would go live in November 2017.
-He stated that 25 Digital Community Kiosks would be installed downtown, at the Airport, and at The Missions in He noted that the kiosks would be user friendly and promote nearby services, late 2017. events, and businesses.
+He stated that 25 Digital Community Kiosks would be installed downtown, at the Airport, and at The Missions in late 2017.
+He noted that the kiosks would be user friendly and promote nearby services, events, and businesses.
 He stated that the kiosks would be Wi-Fi hotspots and would collect pedestrian data.
 He noted that the Potranco Library opened in November 2016 and was co-located with the YMCA.
 He reported that they had a self-service kiosk for laptops and had received an award from the Alliance for Innovation for Outstanding Achievement in Local Government.

 Mr. De La Cruz stated that the automated tracking of senior service activities had been implemented at two Senior Centers with full implementation in the summer of 2017. noted that this would eliminate paper reporting and increase efficiency.
 He stated that the Online Parks Reservation System would go live on April 3, 2017 and would provide facility, event and class reservations, and online payment.
 He noted that last year, Open.gov was launched and provided the budget at the line item level to include five years of data.
-He stated that on March 21, 2017, a Smart Cities Readiness Workshop was held 100 attendees from over 30 organizations.
-He noted universities, non-profits, private business, the military, and the technology community were represented.
+He stated that on March 21, 2017, a Smart Cities Readiness Workshop was held with 100 attendees over 30 organizations. over from He noted that government, universities, non-profits, private business, the military, and the technology community were represented.
 He stated that the Readiness Workshop takeaways were:

 - 1. Collaboration and partnerships among organizations - 2.
 Data sharing and communication - 3.
-More convenient access to public services this year for SATRIP.
+More convenient access to public services

+Mr. De La Cruz noted that San Antonio was one of 10 cities selected by Envision America this year for SATRIP.
 He stated that Metrolab Network partnered with UTSA to select three projects for partnership.
-He noted that earlier this year; the City, VIA, Southwest Research Institute, the Alamo Area MPO, and TxDOT partnered to submit an application to be named a proving ground for automated vehicles.
+He noted that earlier this year; the City, VIA, Southwest Research

+Institute, the Alamo Area MPO, and TxDOT partnered to submit an application to be named a proving ground for automated vehicles.
 He stated that said designation was received in early January 2017.
 He noted that staff would participate in the Smart Revolution and Smart Cities Connect Conferences this year.
-He noted that the city would utilize results from the Smart Cities Readiness Workshop to continue collaborations and partnerships with other agencies and would participate in conversations to promote San Antonio as a Smart City.
-He stated that staff would provide Smart City quarterly updates to the Transportation, Technology, and Utilities Council Committee
+He noted that the city would utilize results from the Smart Cities Readiness Workshop to continue collaborations and with other participate in partnerships agencies and would conversations to promote San Antonio as a Smart City.
+He stated that staff would provide Smart City quarterly updates to the Transportation, Technology, and Utilities Council Committee.